Manchester 0161 832 2500 | London City 0204 505 8080 | London Finchley 020 8349 0321

 To resolve rent arrears disputes effectively, Landlords should act swiftly and follow all legal steps meticulously.
 Early communication with Tenants is advisable, as it can often lead to a resolution without resorting to costly legal action.

-Mediation or negotiation may help preserve the Landlord-Tenant relationship while addressing the arrears.
+Mediation or negotiation may also help preserve the Landlord-Tenant relationship while addressing the arrears.

 To avoid costly legal proceedings, Landlords should ensure they maintain detailed records of the property’s condition from the start of the Lease.
 In the event of a dilapidation dispute, both parties must follow the established Dilapidations Protocol, which governs how such claims should be managed.

-Engaging a solicitor and surveyor early in the process can ensure that the Protocol is properly followed and help bring disputes to a quicker resolution.
+Engaging a property litigation solicitor and surveyor early in the process can ensure that the Protocol is properly followed and help bring disputes to a quicker resolution.

 Service charge disputes commonly occur between Landlords and Tenants (or Leaseholders) over the costs of maintaining and managing a property.
 Leaseholders are typically required to pay these charges, outlined in their Lease agreements.

-Disputes often arise when Tenants feel the charges are excessive, unjustified, or lack transparency.
+Property litigation solicitors are often required when disputes arise regarding Tenants believing that the charges are excessive, unjustified, or reveal a lack of transparency.
 Key triggers include disagreements over the necessity or quality of work, perceived overcharging, or the failure of Landlords to consult Tenants on major works, as legally required.

 In some instances, Tenants may withhold payment, leading Landlords or management companies to pursue recovery of the outstanding amounts.
 This process, however, can be both time-consuming and costly for everyone involved.